jjtheall/jjtheall.github.io/aboutme.md

 ## Who am I?

-I am a computer science and mathematics undergraduate student studying at Quinnipiac University.
-I am an incredibly driven person and I dedicated to learning as much as I can about computing so that I can achieve a level of professionalism in this field that will allow me to improve people's lives worldwide.
-I am expected to graduate with a Bachelor of Science in May 2023.

 I am a software engineer at Collins Aerospace, where I contribute to the design and development of avionics simulation and computer systems in Binghamton, NY.
 I am an incredibly driven individual, dedicated to expanding my knowledge of computing and achieving a level of professionalism that allows me to create various technologies that improve people's lives worldwide.